Where to Play, Sip and Stay in 5 Colorado Ski Towns

 Play: Locals will use any excuse to play hooky on a bluebird day and you’ll see why once you make your own tracks at Purgatory, just 25 miles north of Durango.
 Known for an ideal balance between beginner, intermediate and expert runs, the southwestern San Juan Mountains framing the terrain are breathtakingly jagged and crisp.
 The best views are from Dante’s Backside Bistro under the Grizzly Left.
 Enjoy lunch and try to identify a few of Colorado’s 58 fourteeners in the not-so-far distance.

-Stay: True to Durango’s culture, the Leland House and Rochester Hotel are homegrown, humble and historically quirky.
-Rooms in the Leland House are named after famous Durango residents and the Queen Suites are perfect for those wanting their own kitchenettes and lounging areas.
-The Rochester Hotel is owned and operated by the same mother-and-son duo that run Leland.
+Stay: True to Durango’s culture, the Rochester Hotel is homegrown, humble and historically quirky.
 Originally built in 1892, each room’s décor pays homage to a Western filmed in the Durango area, including “Butch Cassidy and the Sundance Kid,” “City Slickers” and “How the West Was Won.”

 Frisco & Beyond